 Prepare Operating System

 Start installing OS.
 You should opt for installing Raspberry PI OS Lite (for a fast, headless operating system) or you can also use Raspberry PI OS Desktop (in this case working from its internal terminal).
-If you opt for Desktop version, you could need a more performing computer board than Zero W.
+If you opt for the Desktop version, you could need a more performing computer board than Zero W.

 Make your OS up to date: